 Independent Newspapers, Inc. v.
 Brodie, Maryland Court of Appeals Sets Out Process Required Before Court May Compel Identification of Anonymous Internet Defendants, 123 Harv.
 L. Rev. 1011 (2010);

-My wife and I both grew up in North Carolina and returned home in 2018 after ten years in the Boston area.
-I’m excited to be back in the Triangle, raising two children, and going to UNC basketball games again with my family and friends.
+My wife and I grew up in North Carolina and returned home in 2018 after ten years in the Boston area.
+Before attending law school, I worked on multiple North Carolina political campaigns and in state government.
+I’m excited to be back in the Triangle, raising two children, working on issues relating to politics and policy, and going to UNC basketball games again with my family and friends.

 Professionally, I’m an intellectually curious person, and I enjoy learning about the history, business, and concerns of my clients, which is essential to providing useful and effective counsel.
 I pride myself on being someone who can help my clients see around corners and avoid problems before they arise.
 When problems inevitably do arise, I help my clients address them efficiently and logically.